-Pertinent information on applications that form a part of the policy and contract is complete and accurate.
+Standard 1 Pertinent information on applications that form a part of the policy and contract is complete and accurate.

+Applicable statutes, rules and regulations (Note: Reference applicable Interstate Insurance Product Regulation Commission (IIPRC) uniform standards for products approved by the IIPRC)

+\\\\\ All applications

-Apply to: All life and annuity products Priority: Essential Documents to 1 be Reviewed standare able statutes, rules and regulations (Note: Reference applicable Interstate Compact uniform ds for products approved by the Compact lications NAIC Model R References ures and Criteria e requested coverage is issued. ne regulated entity has a verification process in place to determine the accuracy of application Verify if applica able nonforfeiture options and dividend options are indicated on the application.
+Determine if the requested coverage is issued.

+Determine if the regulated entity has a verification process in place to determine the accuracy of application information.

+Verify if applicable nonforfeiture options and dividend options are indicated on the application.

 Determine how automatic premium loan options are disclosed on the application.

-Verify that char nges to the application and supplements to the application are initialed by the applicant.
-Verify that supp plemental applications are used, where appropriate.
+Verify that changes to the application and supplements to the application are initialed by the applicant.

+Verify that supplemental applications are used, where appropriate.